ipfs-cluster/ipfs-cluster-website/content/documentation/guides/k8s.md

 # Running Cluster on Kubernetes

-This guide will show you how to:
+## Helm templates

+Monaparty maintains Helm templates for cluster deployment at https://github.com/monaparty/helm-ipfs-cluster

+## Kustomize

-* Run a simple Cluster on Kubernetes
+Beware we have not updated the following instructions in a while.
+They show how to run a simple Cluster on Kubernetes using [Kustomize](https://kustomize.io).
-* Using [Kustomize](https://kustomize.io), adapt the Cluster Kubernetes resources to your scenario

 <div class="tipbox tip">This guide assumes you have a running Kubernetes cluster to deploy to and have properly configured `kubectl`.</div>

-## Prepare Configuration Values
+### Prepare Configuration Values

-### Configuring the Secret Resource
+#### Configuring the Secret Resource

 In Kubernetes, `Secret` objects are used to hold values such as tokens, or private keys.